Key Takeaways:

 • Preparation Tips: Organizations should prepare by keeping accurate records, assembling a response team, and responding promptly to audit requests.

-HSS OCR to Resume HITECH Act HIPAA Audits
+HIPAA Audits: HSS OCR to Resume HITECH Act

 According to the Director of HHS’ Office for Civil Rights, Melanie Fontes Rainer, the HIPAA Security Rule’s requirement for conducting a risk analysis will be a critical area of enforcement focus.
 Risk analysis continues to be a significant weakness among many regulated organizations of all sizes, but especially for medium- and smaller-sized organizations.
 Poor risk analysis practices persist as a major contributing factor to many significant breaches reported to the agency.